bytebase/bytebase.com-old/content/blog/database-change-management-with-clickhouse.md

 Pay attention to some fields:

-Environment: choose `Test`, if you choose `Prod`,  issues will wait for approval by default.
+**Environment**: choose `Test`, if you choose `Prod`,  issues will wait for approval by default.
 In this tutorial, we try to keep it simple.
 However, it’s all configurable.

 If you use Cloud version.
 Go to your ClickHouse Cloud account, and click **View connection string**.